TorekalanaeStudent/diover-clan/Sean_Go.md

 **\<03/13/2026\>** : Comment by: Caneda; You did greatly and efficiently on applying Encapsulation to the class, Perhaps you can improve more by the next time if you make a missile targeting system next

+**\<03/17/2026\>** : Comment by: Canillo, Diover Vincent: You did well in making the Gun_Go class and you can improve by making sure you have multiple constructor, one for default, parameterized, and overloading next time